Frequently Asked Questions:

 What do I need to know when purchasing my EV and installing a home charger?

-Installing an Electric Vehicle (EV) charging system often requires changes to building wiring and utility electric services to meet the needs of this specialized equipment.
+If you decide you need a faster charger at home, installing a Level 2 Electric Vehicle (EV) charging system often requires changes to building wiring and utility electric services to meet the needs of this specialized equipment.
 You should:

 - Talk to your EV manufacturer for information about what you need to charge your vehicle and what regulatory requirements there might be.